JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 I also tried [this](https://www.youtube.com/@UnfoldingData/shorts) and [this](https://www.youtube.com/@BeyondAJourney)

-> And as videos are just graphs places together, also this:
+> And as videos are just graphs places together, also this: *365+ data driven tweets*

 {{< tweet user="LibrePortfolio" id="1980278163155333315" >}}
 <!-- https://x.com/LibrePortfolio/status/1980278163155333315 -->